 If you’re 100 percent against spending more than $75, these Chooka Bainbridge Chelsea boots are pretty similar.
 They also seem a bit less chunky, which I think you’ll like.
 I kind of love them in this stone color, but they also come in black and navy.

 You mentioned that you’re not so into the duck-boot look, but my colleague Lori just wrote a whole piece about how amazing, durable, and warm these really cheap Target boots are, so they might be worth it if you just want something quick and reliable without having to even think about the money spent.
-Target says that they’re for men, but Lori, who’s a size eight women’s, bought a size eight men’s and says they fit.
+The Target boots are sold out, but here is a similar style from Amazon.

-Here’s another furry pair from Target that’s reminiscent of some ladylike Timbs.
+Here’s another furry pair from Amazon that’s reminiscent of some ladylike Timbs.

 For the pattern-lover.